gillesbastin/french_stopwords/README.md

 Because the specifif format of a stopwords list depends on how it is going to be used, I have constituted to different lists of stopwords from this research.

 - french_stopwords is the list of stopwords *per se*.
 It only includes single words (or tokens), as opposed to expressions or locutions, that are to be used after the tokenization of a text document or a series of texts in a dataframe.
 This list should be used before tokenization only if you can be sure that words boundaries will be respected.
 The list contains small words or even isolated letters that can be found in many other words.
-Thus, using something like str_detect(text, list) or sub() or `stringr::str_replace_all()` would be very dangerous.
+Thus, using something like str_detect(text, list) or sub() or `stringr::str_replace_all()` would be very dangerous. french_stopwords contains XXX lines.
 - french_stoplocs is a list of locutions that can be considered as stopwords.
 It is interesting to deal with those expressions before tokenization because the tokens used in each locution can have a very different meaning when isolated.
 Thus removing those expressions is a good idea but it can only be performed before tokenization (for instance "tant bien que mal" means with difficulties but has nothing to do with good and evil).
-Due to the lenght of locutions, there is no risks to use str_detect().
+Due to the lenght of locutions, there is no risks to use str_detect(). french_stoplocs contains XXX lines.

 ## Methodology